 - Call The Midwife Holiday Special

-- Newly married Chummy and Nurse Jenny Lee are hard at work during their first Christmas in Nonnatus House.
-As nurses and nuns minister to an abandoned newborn and search for the mother, and Jenny tries to find the children of an elderly vagrant, Chummy plans an ambitious nativity play.
+- Nurses and nuns minister to an abandoned newborn and Jenny tries to find the children of an elderly vagrant.
+Chummy plans an ambitious nativity play.
 In true Chummy fashion, mishaps ensue.
 [High-Definition]

 - Kentucky Muse